bediger4000/arithmetic-parser/README.md

   "consuming" that token from the input token string
 * | in the CFG leads to "if-else" in the parser
 * {...}in the CFG leads to *while* in the parser

+The grammar has to be correct for this sort of semi-mechanical coding to work.
+The tricky part was realizing that the parser needed to see what type of token it had, but not "use up" that token every time the parser looked at its type, or the lexeme itself.
+The "consuming" note in the The Ohio State handout didn't make sense until I realized that.